-Siskiyou County is the fifth largest county in California by land area, with a population of just under 45,000 people.
-Approximately 20,000 of the residents reside in nine incorporated cities (six under 2,000 in pop.).
-The County Seat and largest city is Yreka (pop.
-7,562 [2019]).
-Multiple resources for at-risk youth are generally available for the majority of youth we serve throughout the county, with most limitations existing due to long travel times for clients to attend some programs and long travel times for Probation Officers to see clients who reside outside Yreka.
+Siskiyou County is the fifth largest county in California by land area, with a population of 44,000 people.
+Approximately 20,000 of the residents reside in nine incorporated cities (six under 2,000 in population).
+The Probation Department's Juvenile Division is located in the county's largest city of Yreka (pop.
+7,503 [2022]) which is also the County Seat and where the Juvenile Court is located.
+The majority of resources for at-risk juveniles, juvenile offenders, and their families are primarily available in Yreka and the Southern cities of the county along the I-5 corridor.
+Resources are limited in the remote Western and North-East locations with long travel times for clients to attend programs, and long travel times for Probation Officers to see clients who reside outside Yreka.

-1. a) LAW ENFORCEMENT: The Siskiyou County District Attorney's Office assigns a Deputy District Attorney (DDA) to the Juvenile Delinquency calendar.
-The currently assigned Juvenile DDA understands the nature and intent of Juvenile Proceedings.
-When reviewing recommendations from Probation to examine law enforcement reports for possible filing of a 602 delinquency petition, the DDA has been consistent in allowing youthful offenders the appropriate opportunity to exhaust informal supervision options, and not expose youth to possible wardship unless absolutely necessary; and if filing of a petition is necessary, 654.2 WIC suitability is considered along with DEJ and Formal Probation without wardship options, when appropriate.

-b).
-Law Enforcement Agency (LEA) services are spread somewhat thin due to the vast areas in need of coverage.
-The closing of the juvenile hall since 2017 has made it more difficult for LEAs to clear juvenile arrests and get back in service in a timely manner.
-Without a 24/7 staffed incounty juvenile hall and immediate access to probation staff, LEAs have to wait for probation to assemble a transport team, which keeps the LEA out-of-service longer then before when responding to juvenile arrests after hours and on-weekends and holidays.
+- 1. a) LAW ENFORCEMENT: The Siskiyou County District Attorney's Office assigns a Deputy District Attorney (DDA) to the Juvenile Delinquency court calendar.
+The currently assigned Juvenile DDA has served in this capacity for over two years and understands the nature and intent of Juvenile Proceedings.
+When reviewing law enforcement reports for possible filing of a 602 wardship petition, the DDA has been consistent in allowing youthful offenders the appropriate opportunity to exhaust informal supervision options, and not expose youth to possible wardship unless absolutely necessary.
+If filing of a petition is necessary, eligibility and suitability is appropriately considered regarding programs of supervision that avoid wardship pursuant to 654.2 WIC, 725 WIC, and Deferred Entry of Judgment (DEJ) options.
+The Probation Department has chosen not to refer cases that may fall under 601 WIC to the DA's office and juvenile traffic infractions are handled through Traffic Court. - b).
+Law Enforcement Agency (LEA) services continue to be spread somewhat thin due to the vast areas in need of coverage and staffing limitations.
+After the juvenile hall closed in 2017, it is more difficult for LEAs to clear juvenile arrests outside regular Probation business hours and get back in service in a timely manner.
+Without a 24/7 staffed in-county juvenile hall and immediate access to probation staff to review the Application for Petition and probable cause statements, LEAs have to wait for probation to assemble a response/transport team.